panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-update-setup-method-d9mp48?file=/src/App.vue)

 The behavior of `ref()` is almost the same in `<script setup>` as in `setup() {...}`.
-There are just 3 nuances to remember.
+There are just 3 differences to remember.

 First, don't forget to return the ref from the `setup()` method: `return { count }`.
 Otherwise, it won't be accessible in the component methods and template.

 Second, you have to access the ref using `this` keyword.
-For example, `this.count` accesses the ref (not directly `count`) inside the methods like `onClick`.
+For example, `this.count` accesses the ref (not directly `count`) inside the `onClick` method.

 Third, the refs are automatically unwrapped when accessed inside the options API methods.
 Thus you access and update the value of a ref directly using `this.count` (not using `this.count.value`).

 ## 4. Values of refs

-In the examples above I've been using the count ref that usually operates on integers.
-Refs can store primitive values like numbers, strings, booleans, `undefined`, or `null`.
+In the examples above I've created the count ref that operated on numbers.
+In general refs can store any primitive value: numbers, strings, booleans, `undefined`, or `null`.

-But refs can also store complex data structures like objects, arrays, maps, and even DOM elements.
+refs can also store complex data structures like objects, arrays, maps, and even DOM elements.

-Let's store in a ref a plain JavaScript object:
+Let's store in a ref a plain JavaScript object `{ name: 'Batman' }`:

 ``` vue
 <script setup>